FOCUS faces probation for alcohol-related incidents last fall - The Tufts Daily

 McMahon said that because first-years usually arrive at Tufts knowing few other students, program leaders can easily become the most authoritative figures to them at the school.

-“I can talk until I’m blue in the face, but…a student’s going to be interested in hearing from [other students] in understanding how this place works,” McMahon said.
+“I can talk until I’m blue in the face, but … a student’s going to be interested in hearing from [other students] in understanding how this place works,” McMahon said.

 Liang said FOCUS staff members have always emphasized creating a space for participants to ask questions they might have about first-year student life.